 Hawaii Tropical Fruit Growers

-Incorporated in 1989 to promote tropical fruit grown in Hawaii, HTFG is a statewide association of tropical fruit growers, packers, distributors and hobbyists dedicated to tropical fruit research, education, marketing and promotion; http://www.htfg.org.
+Marking its 27th year, HTFG was incorporated in 1989 to promote tropical fruit grown in Hawaii.
+It is a statewide association of tropical fruit growers, packers, distributors and hobbyists dedicated to tropical fruit research, education, marketing and promotion; www.htfg.org.

 Filed under: Agriculture, aloha, Announcements, Economy, Environment, Food & Drink, Hawaii, Health, State Affairs | Tagged: cacao, dragonfruit, durian, Hawaii Tropical Fruit Growers, jaboticaba, jackfruit, mangosteen, passionfruit, pomegranate | Leave a comment »